Using Financial Wellness Technology to Connect with Millennials When and Where They Look for Financial Advice

 At the same time, when it comes to financial education resources, 22 percent of Millennials don’t trust financial information they find online, and 27 percent are unsure if they can trust online sources of financial education.
 About one-third of Millennials also believe that quality financial information is too expensive and cannot be free.

 With such widespread distrust, engaging Millennials in the right channels is essential for successfully building relationships.
-Millennials turn to their employers for financial guidance, so financial professionals that can align themselves with employers can get in front of this market as a trusted resource.
+Millennials turn to their employers for financial wellness programs, so financial professionals that can align themselves with employers can get in front of this market as a trusted resource.

 Being in the right place at the right time is important, but so is having the right tools.
 New technology will allow financial professionals to offer the episodic advice and self-directed experience this generation desires as well.